sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 - `sub-region-code`
 - `intermediate-region-code`

 We will use these specific country names throughout the entire series, since some datasets present different names with slight variations, and we want to ensure that the names are consistent throughout our visuals.
-We will use the [ISO 3166](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) country code framework, specifically the Alpha-3 field as key for the merging operations between datasets.
+We will use the ISO 3166 Alpha-3 field as key for the merging operations between datasets.

 We will also use a mapping of relevant international organizations per each country so that we can later aggregate countries by organizations.
 This will give us an extra layer for analysis.